Reus Airport

-Reus Airport (misleadingly known as Barcelona Reus or Barcelona South) is located by the beaches of Costa Daurada, equidistant in relation to the town of Constantí and the city of Reus and approximately 8 km from the city centre of Tarragona, in Catalonia, Spain.
+Reus Airport (also known as Barcelona-Reus) is located near the beaches of the Costa Daurada, equidistant in relation to the town of Constantí and the city of Reus and approximately 8 km from the city centre of Tarragona, in Catalonia, Spain.

 The airport receives a large amount of tourist traffic from passengers destined for the beach resorts of Salou and Cambrils as well as for the centre of Barcelona, which is approximately 103 km to the northeast.
 It is also close to one of Europe's largest theme resorts, PortAventura World, and the Mountains of Prades, a Mediterranean forest in the comarca of Baix Camp.

 History

 Early years

 The airport was founded in 1935 by the Aeroclub de Reus.
 It served as a Republican base during the Spanish Civil War and after the Nationalist victory served as a Spanish Air Force base.
 The base was demilitarised in the late 1990s and became a fully civilian airport administered by AENA, the Spanish airports authority.